-Once the CSV has been configured you’ll see a new modal on the admin dashboard.
+Once the CSV has been configured you’ll see a new modal on the Insights Page.
 Note that this modal will be viewable by all admins of the account (but note, not to any subaccounts).

 This modal will allow you to:

 - See the last time the CSV upload completed (including a forced sync), or if there was an error in the CSV.

 - See what happened in the last CSV upload.

 - See and modify the days the Auto CSV will run.